microsoft/malmo/doc/build_windows.md

     3. Add `-E Integration` to exclude the integration tests.
     4. Add `-VV` to get verbose output.
     5. Or build the RUN_TESTS project in Visual Studio and look in the Output tab.
-    6. For testing the scripts and samples manually, use `msbuild INSTALL.vcxproj` This installs the executables in an 'install' folder from where you can run them.

 13. Make a distributable:
     1. Run all the tests.